Blog :

 Note: This is an excerpt of the speech given by Jake Goodman, Opportunity Fund’s Executive Director, at the foundation’s 10-year anniversary celebration on February 28, 2025.

 I want to talk about the time we’re living in right now.
 It’s just February.
 Our country has elected a president whose administration is actively expanding its power, authoritarian in nature, dismantling so very much, wreaking devastation left and right.
 We’ve all been touched by it – some of us more than others.
-“And then they came for us” has never felt so resonant in my lifetime.
+“And then they came for me” has never felt so resonant in my lifetime.

 At Opportunity Fund we are asking: What do we do?
 What can we do?
 And with whom?